buildspace/buildspace-projects/NFT_Collection/en/Section_1/Lesson_3_Mint_A_NFT_Locally.md

 await nftContract.deployed();
 ```

 We'll wait until our contract is officially mined and deployed to our local blockchain!
-That's right, hardhat actually creates faker "miners" on your machine to try its best to imitate the actual blockchain.
+That's right, hardhat actually creates fake "miners" on your machine to try its best to imitate the actual blockchain.

 Our `constructor` runs when we actually are fully deployed!